pavellaminar/STM32F0_Thermometer/README.md

-#Termometer with LED blinking indication
+#Thermometer with LED blinking indication

-STM32F0Discovery ADC Temperarure sensor testing for my learning.
+STM32F0Discovery ADC Temperature sensor testing for my learning.
 NO StdPeriph used.
 Everyone can copy or change it but i don't sure what it will be helpful for someone else ))

 Blue LED showing a decades and green showing a units of temperature degres.